- "Active" means the company is currently on the register as active - it does not mean it is a good prospect or financially healthy.

 The Companies House checker lets you look up any UK company by name, company number, or website and returns the current public status, company number, registered office, and directors.
 It is a read-only public lookup that takes around two minutes and covers the key fields you need for a pre-import data quality check.

 For a practical guide to what to check and how to use the results, see how to check a company before adding it to your CRM.
+To go further, Companies House data for B2B enrichment covers how the register feeds richer account records.

 A note on using status for decisions